Survey: Just 10% of UK businesses have set carbon reduction targets

 Individuals looking to adopt and implement science-based targets for their business are encouraged to tune into a free webinar this month, featuring expert insight from the likes of BT, Capgemini and The Prince of Wales's Corporate Leaders Group.

 Webinar available on demand: Making net-zero the new normal in the built environment

-Representatives from the UK Green Building Council (UKGBC), InterContinental Hotels Group (IHG), Landsec and EDF Energy will be discussing how businesses can make 'net-zero' buildings the new normal in a live edie webinar on Thursday (27 September).
+Representatives from the UK Green Building Council (UKGBC), InterContinental Hotels Group (IHG), Landsec and EDF Energy discussed how businesses can make 'net-zero' buildings the new normal in a recent edie webinar, which is now available to watch on demand.

 One week left to register for edie's green buildings webinar

 Sustainability and energy representatives from the UK Green Building Council (UKGBC), InterContinental Hotels Group (IHG), Landsec and EDF Energy are all set to feature in a live edie webinar focused on green buildings, taking place 27 September.

 The North Face to offset all emissions from athlete expeditions